nodeontrain/nodeontrain.xyz/tuts/some_structure.md

 @import url("../../../node_modules/bootstrap/dist/css/bootstrap.min.css");
 {% endhighlight %}

-Next we’ll add some CSS that will be used site-wide for styling the layout and each individual page.
+Next we'll add some CSS that will be used site-wide for styling the layout and each individual page.

 {% highlight css %}
 @import url("../../../node_modules/bootstrap/dist/css/bootstrap.min.css");